zeroN1/engineering-test/front-end/README.md

 ### src/staff-app

 This is the React app for staff users.
-We also have apps for other user types such as students or parents but we do not need them for this project.